te-papa/aws-key-disabler/readme.md

 ## Troubleshooting

 This script is provided as is.
-We are happy to answer question as time allows but can't give any promises.
+We are happy to answer questions as time allows but can't give any promises.

 If things don't work ensure that:
 * Your connection to AWS is successful